imahdio/CSS-Essential-Training/03-The Box Model/README.md

 would need to-*in my point of view* only expressing hope and wish

-So aside from aesthetics, another time you would need to remove the space as if you were using inline elements that were a specific width within a specific container size-*in my point of view* another time you want to remove the space of inline elements with a specific width and container size , regradless of attending to appreciation of beauty , use the taught direction of this lesson.
+So aside from aesthetics, another time you would need to remove the space as if you were using inline elements that were a specific width within a specific container size-*in my point of view* another time you want to remove the space of inline elements with a specific width and container size , regradless of attending to appreciation of beauty , use the taught direction of this lesson. [check here for more info](https://github.com/imahdio/CSS-Essential-Training/issues/10)
+##